tav/nodelint/README.md

 You can use `nodelint.js` directly if you have `node` in your $PATH:

     $ ./nodelint.js path/to/your/file.js

+Or if you installed it using npm:

+    $ nodelint.js path/to/your/file.js

 Otherwise, you need to run it with node: